blacklight/platypush/README.md

 6. It's a good practice to define a `status` method in your plugin, which returns a 2-items list like `[output, error]`.

+7. Rebuild and reinstall `runbullet` if required and relaunch it.

-7. Test your new plugin by sending some bullets to it:
+8. Test your new plugin by sending some bullets to it:

 ```shell
 echo '{"on":true}' | pusher --target your_pc --plugin light.batsignal